expo/expo/docs/pages/classic/building-standalone-apps.md

 There are two types of build you can generate when building a standalone app for iOS: archive and simulator.

-Archive build is used for publishing your app to the Apple App Store or distributing it with services like TestFlight.
-To build an archive, run the command:
+Archive builds are used for submitting your app to the Apple App Store and distributing it with features like TestFlight.
+To build an iOS app archive, run:

 <Terminal cmd={['$ expo build:ios -t archive']} />